 The fundamental problem of trading currency today if you are asking yourself “should I trade” is this.
-Trading currency, whether day trading or long-term investing is a zero sum game.
+Trading currency, whether day trading or long-term investing is a zero-sum game.
 Equal number of winners and losers.
 If you do have a trading system and want to leverage the returns, be careful.
-Everyone out there things they are smarter than then next guy.
+Everyone out there thinks they are smarter than then next guy.
 But like you, the next guy thinks he is smarter than you.
 If you are asking yourself “can I make money trading currency?”
-Ask yourself how will you beat the problem of it being a zero sum game?
+Ask yourself how will you beat the problem of it being a zero-sum game?
 And there is your answer.

-I feel much more comfortable in the equity market which has a longer term style and where you participate in the real growth of a the great companies of the world, if you develop your own system you can leverage your system and amplify your returns.
-These companies are actively managed with dynamic people.
-Currencies in contrast are managed by governments and is zero sum overall.
+I feel much more comfortable in the equity market which has a longer-term style and where you participate in the real growth of the great companies of the world, if you develop your own system you can leverage your system and amplify your returns.
+These companies are actively managed by dynamic people.
+Currencies, in contrast, are managed by governments and are zero-sum overall.

-If anyone can over come the fundamental problem of currency trading being a zero sum game I am open to hear the other side.
+If anyone can overcome the fundamental problem of currency trading being a zero-sum game I am open to hearing the other side.